ARCHER2-HPC/archer2-docs/docs/research-software/openfoam/openfoam.md

     ```
 The module defines only the base installation directory via the
 environment variable `FOAM_INSTALL_DIR`.
 After loading the module you
-need to source the `etc/bashrc` file provided by OpenFOAM, e.g.,:
+need to source the `etc/bashrc` file provided by OpenFOAM, e.g.

     user@uan01:> source ${FOAM_INSTALL_DIR}/etc/bashrc